Chart Color Schemes

 Educational achievement in South Hobart places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-South Hobart's residents aged 15+ have a higher proportion with university qualifications than Tasmania (TAS) or Australia.
-Specifically, 57.0% of South Hobart residents hold such qualifications compared to 25.5% in TAS and 30.4% nationwide.
-The area's educational attainment is strongest in bachelor degrees at 32.9%, followed by postgraduate qualifications at 18.3% and graduate diplomas at 5.8%.
-Vocational pathways account for 19.4% of qualifications among those aged 15+, with advanced diplomas at 8.0% and certificates at 11.4%.
+South Hobart's educational attainment is notably higher than broader benchmarks.
+Among residents aged 15 and above, 57.0% hold university qualifications, compared to 25.5% in Tasmania (TAS) and 30.4% nationally.
+The area's strong educational advantage is reflected in its high proportion of bachelor degree holders at 32.9%, followed by postgraduate qualifications at 18.3% and graduate diplomas at 5.8%.
+Vocational pathways account for 19.4% of qualifications, with advanced diplomas at 8.0% and certificates at 11.4%.

-Educational participation is notably high in South Hobart, with 33.7% of residents currently enrolled in formal education.
+Educational participation is high, with 33.7% of residents currently enrolled in formal education.
 This includes 11.7% in tertiary education, 9.1% in primary education, and 7.0% pursuing secondary education.

 Frequently Asked Questions - Education